 Dai Cove – Guitar player with The Watermelons and other fine bands.
 Well known for his rock solid rhythm work.
 Died Nov06

-Cowboy Killers - Punk band from Rhiwbina (1987), feat; Dean Beddis (voc), Gary Bush (gtr) (also of Fenella Fielding), Wil Casker (bass), Pug Brewer (gtr) (ex Heretics), Kip-Xool (Ed Fleming?) (drms) (ex Heretics, later Four Letter Word, In The Shit, Da Capo).
+Cowboy Killers – Punk band from Rhiwbina (1987), feat; Dean Beddis (voc) (later of Bad Sam), Gary Bush (gtr) (also of Fenella Fielding), Wil Casker (bass), Pug Brewer (gtr) (ex Heretics), Kip-Xool (Ed Fleming?) (drms) (ex Heretics, later Four Letter Word, In The Shit, Da Capo).
 Feat on the Words of Warning EP ‘Here Today, Here Tomorrow’ & ‘1st Cuts are Deepest’ with Anhrefn.
 Same label also rel the LP ‘Koyaanisqatsi.’
+Band split in 1999 after a US tour.

 Cowboys vs Cowboys – Gwent based Southern Punk Rock band (c2008), feat; Rhys (website)